test-kitchen/test-kitchen/docs/content/docs/drivers/vagrant.md

 ### Setting up Hyper-V

 Microsoft Hyper-V is an exclusive hypervisor, meaning it cannot be used when another hypervisor is active on a system.
-Due to this restriction it is recommended that the environment variable `VAGRANT_DEFAULT_PROVIDER` be set to `hyperv`.
-Vagrant currently requires user input to choose a virtual switch so we try to detect this automatically and use a workaround.
-If no network configuration is provided, we check:
+Due to this restriction it is recommended that you either set the provider to `hyperv` in your `kitchen.yml` config or set the environment variable `VAGRANT_DEFAULT_PROVIDER` to `hyperv`.
+The `VAGRANT_DEFAULT_PROVIDER` environment variable allows controlling the default provider when one is not defined in the `kitchen.yml`.
+This environment variable is particularly useful is you are using Hyper-V in a project where other users rely on VirtualBox.

+It is also important to consider how network switches are defined and selected when using Hyper-V. Kitchen-vagrant will select the switch to use with new VMs in the following order:

-1) environment variable `KITCHEN_HYPERV_SWITCH`
+1) The environment variable `KITCHEN_HYPERV_SWITCH`
-2) If on Windows 10 Fall Creators Update, use the built-in 'Default Switch'
+2) 'Default Switch' when running on Windows 10 Fall Creator edition and later
-3) the first switch returned
+3) The first switch defined on the system

 If `VAGRANT_DEFAULT_PROVIDER` is set and the above logic has a valid virtual switch, no additional configuration is needed.
 This will effectively generate a configuration similar to: